-&lt;sup>1 Applicants with 30 hours of college credit are required to have a GPA of 2.5 or above on a 4.0 scale.
+1 Applicants with 30 hours of college credit are required to have a GPA of 2.5 or above on a 4.0 scale.

-&lt;sup>2 Lower placement scores will be accepted on the condition that the student has successfully completed prerequisite coursework for ENGL 111S and/or MATH 130 prior to entry into the MLT or nursing programs.
+2 Lower placement scores will be accepted on the condition that the student has successfully completed prerequisite coursework for ENGL 111S and/or MATH 130 prior to entry into the MLT or nursing programs.

-&lt;sup>3 Exceptions may be made if the student has demonstrated successful completion of required chemistry and/or biology courses.
+Exceptions may be made if the student has demonstrated successful completion of required chemistry and/or biology courses.

-Applicants to the occupational therapy assistant program must work/volunteer under the direct supervision of either a licensed occupational therapy assistant or occupational therapist.
+4 Applicants to the occupational therapy assistant program must work/volunteer under the direct supervision of either a licensed occupational therapy assistant or occupational therapist.

-Applicants to the physical therapist assistant program must work/volunteer under the direct supervision of either a licensed physical therapist or physical therapist assistant.
+5 Applicants to the physical therapist assistant program must work/volunteer under the direct supervision of either a licensed physical therapist or physical therapist assistant.